Meet Our Staff

 Steven M. Kramer, General Counsel

-Steve Kramer joined AOPL as General Counsel in October 2008.
+Steve Kramer joined AOPL as General Counsel and Secretary in October 2008.
 Mr. Kramer is AOPL's chief legal officer responsible for legal issues affecting AOPL and its members.
-He represents AOPL on a variety of legal, regulatory and policy matters before Federal agencies and courts, works with AOPL committees on legal, regulatory and policy issues, makes presentations to and participates regularly in meetings with AOPL member executive leadership and the AOPL Board of Directors, and ensures that Association activities and operations comply with applicable law.
+He represents AOPL on a variety of legal, regulatory and policy matters before government agencies and courts, works on issues with AOPL committees and teams, makes presentations to and participates regularly in meetings with AOPL member executive leadership and the AOPL Board of Directors, and ensures that Association activities and operations comply with applicable law.

-Mr. Kramer has almost 25 years of experience working in the field of energy law.
-Upon graduation from law school, Mr. Kramer was an attorney-advisor in the Office of Administrative Law Judges at the Federal Energy Regulatory Commission (FERC), and he later served as an attorney in FERC's Office of General Counsel.
-Beyond his experience at FERC, Mr. Kramer has been in private practice, representing energy clients on a wide range of regulatory, policy, strategic, and transactional matters.
+Mr. Kramer has more than 25 years of experience in the energy field, including in the oil pipeline, natural gas and electric power industries.
+He has worked as an attorney-advisor at the Federal Energy Regulatory Commission, and has represented clients on a wide range of energy regulatory, policy, strategic, and transactional matters.
 Prior to joining AOPL, Mr. Kramer was in private law practice with the international law firm Milbank, Tweed, Hadley and McCloy LLP.
-During the course of his career, he has worked on such diverse matters as cost-based, market-based, index-based and incentive ratemaking, pipeline and public utility tariffs, pipeline safety, legislative development and strategy, electric and natural gas industry restructuring, development and financing of electric and natural gas infrastructure projects, the formation of independent electric transmission companies, and domestic and cross-border mergers and acquisitions.
+During the course of his career, he has worked on such diverse matters as cost-based, market-based, index-based, formula and incentive rates, oil pipeline, natural gas pipeline and electric utility tariffs, restructuring of the natural gas and electric power industries, pipeline safety, legislative development and strategy, development and financing of natural gas and electric infrastructure projects, energy transactions, the formation of independent electric transmission companies, and domestic and cross-border mergers and acquisitions.

 Mr. Kramer earned an undergraduate degree in business from the University of Maryland and his law degree from the University of Richmond.
-He is an active member of the Energy Bar Association, having served as an officer, on the Board of Directors and on various committees.
+He currently serves on the Board of Directors of the Charitable Foundation of the Energy Bar Association, and has served as an officer, on the Board of Directors and on various committees of the Energy Bar Association.
 Mr. Kramer has also published many articles and made numerous presentations on energy issues.

 John Stoody, Director, Government and Public Relations